Christine Borland

-Christine Borland (born 1965) is a Scottish artist.
-Born in Darvel, Ayrshire, Scotland, Borland is one of the Young British Artists (YBAs) and was nominated for the Turner Prize in 1997 (won by Gillian Wearing) for her work From Life at Tramway, Glasgow.
-Borland works and lives in Kilcreggan, Argyll, as a BALTIC Professor at the BxNU Institute of Contemporary Art.
+Christine Margaret Borland (3 May 1965 – 19 July 2026) was a Scottish artist.
+Born in Darvel, Ayrshire, Scotland, Borland was one of the Young British Artists (YBAs) and was short-listed for the Turner Prize in 1997 (won by Gillian Wearing) following her exhibition From Life (1994) at Tramway, Glasgow.
+Borland lived and worked in Kilcreggan, Argyll.
+She was a BALTIC Professor at the BxNU Institute of Contemporary Art.

+Background

-Borland studied Environmental Art at the Glasgow School of Art and later was awarded an MA from the University of Ulster in 1988.
+Christine Margaret Borland was born in Darvel, Ayrshire, Scotland, on 3 May 1965.
+She studied Environmental Art at the Glasgow School of Art and later was awarded an MA from the University of Ulster in 1988.
 She was on the committee of Transmission Gallery, Glasgow from 1989 to 1991.
-In 2004, she became one of five artist awarded the prestigious Glenfiddich Artist in Residence programme.
-In 2012 she was appointed BALTIC Northumbria University Professor – where she heads the Institute of Contemporary Art in Newcastle upon Tyne.
+In 2004, she became one of five artists awarded the prestigious Glenfiddich Artist in Residence programme.
+In 2012 she was appointed BALTIC Northumbria University Professor – where she headed the Institute of Contemporary Art in Newcastle upon Tyne.
 This is a collaborative venture between Northumbria University and the BALTIC Centre for Contemporary Art.